 Like with any chronic illness-ailment-disease, the bearer of the condition learns how to best cope in everyday settings, in everyday situations.
 What other option exists?

 Yes, I am an insulin-dependent diabetic.
 Or if it makes you feel better, I am a person with insulin-dependent diabetes.
 But I am also: brave and strong, yet sometimes weak and scared; a mighty warrior, yet sometimes a timid cloak-bearer; a wild woman with hopes and dreams, yet sometimes a shy girl with fears and doubts; a hard worker with a go-go-go get ‘er done attitude, yet sometimes a person who needs a time-out, a sit-down, a reboot, a rest, and a well-balanced snack, or an extra dose of insulin.

 I am no different than you, except I devote a lot time, effort, and work to fit in with other people’s expectations.

 Because what it all comes down to is the heart of the matter.
 The heart of the afflicted.
 So, let me sway your opinion of me as I simply live the best life I am given—alongside of you, living yours.

-Darlene leads a simple life as a wife, momma, homemaker, teacher, country girl, and a Type1Diabetic advocate.
-In these tangled inter-webs she is a storyteller, photographer and poet at https://simplydarlene.wordpress.com/.
+Darlene leads a simple life as a momma, teacher, homemaker, small business-owner, country girl, and a Type 1 Diabetes advocate.
+Out here in these tangled inter-webs she also has been a storyteller, photographer, and poet.